olillevik/skatteetaten.github.io/OpenShift/setup.md

 category: OpenShift
 ---

-Setting up the required OpenShift objects for deploying an application is done via an api called boober.
+Setting up the required OpenShift objects for deploying an application is done either via the CLI tool AOC or via the WebGUI Aurora Console.
+In order to do this some deploy time metadata is needed.
-Boober can be configured/triggered either from aoc ( a cli config tool similar to oc ) or from a Web UI.

-Boober is configured using several json files that are merged together into a single json file.
-This json description is then transformed into OpenShift objects via provided templates and some manual fixes/tweaking.
+This metadata is configured using several json files that are merged together into a single json file.
+This json description is then transformed into OpenShift objects via a seperate Controller.

 The following features can be configured in the boober files:
  - location of the artifact in Nexus that we are deploying